lsuhpchelp/llm_tools/vllm_distributed.md

    ```

 ### 7. Configure the Scripts

 Before submitting the job, you may need to modify the `submit.sh` script to match your specific requirements.
 Open the file in a text editor and check the following:

 - Ensure the `#SBATCH` directives match your resource needs (number of nodes, GPUs, time limit, etc.).

+  - To estimate GPU memory needs of a model, the easiest method is to multiply the number of parameters by the number of bits in each parameter.
+  - EXAMPLE: 70B parameter model @ 16 bit precision
+    - 1B translates to `Giga`
+    - 8 bits in 1 Byte
+    - 2 Bytes per parameter @ 16 bit precision
+    - 2 Bytes \* 70B = 140 GigaBytes
+    - **The model still needs additional memory for context** and likely won't run on 2 80GB GPUs.
+Since the nodes are available in multiples of 2, use 4x80GB GPUs for a 70B Model
+  - EXAMPLE 2: 405B parameter model @ 16 bit precision
+    - 2 Bytes \* 405B = 810 GigaBytes = minimum of 11x80GB GPUs without accounting for context
+    - Recommend using 16 A100 80GB GPUs (4x4 GPU nodes) to ensure it fits

 - Verify that the path to the model (`MODEL_LOCATION`) is correct.
 - Check that the conda environment name (`vllm-inf`) matches the one you created.
 - Update the log file paths to use the new directory: